Legislative Session Losers: MD Students

-Despite the urging of countless constituents: leaders in the religious, business and political community, the support of our Governor, and a solid majority of our Senate and House of Delegates—despite all of this the chair of the House Ways and Means Committee, Delegate Sheila Hixson, puzzlingly, has again refused to bring this worthy proposal to a vote in her committee.
+Despite the urging of countless constituents: leaders in the religious, business and political community, the support of our Governor, and a solid majority of our Senate and House of Delegates – despite all of this, the chair of the House Ways and Means Committee, Del.
+Sheila Hixson, puzzlingly, has again refused to bring this worthy proposal to a vote in her committee.
 The proposal would have had no immediate cost to the state, but would have been an important step forward in authorizing a program that holds great promise for many Maryland families.

-Delegate Hixson’s efforts to block BOAST means thousands of low-income students will not benefit from the much-needed assistance this cost-effective, modest program would have provided.
+Del.
+Hixson’s efforts to block BOAST mean thousands of low-income students will not benefit from the much-needed assistance this cost-effective, modest program would have provided.
 Catholic schools in our Archdiocese save Maryland taxpayers over $380 million annually in per-pupil costs.
-Among all other non-public schools statewide, the savings is $1.5 billion.
+Among all other nonpublic schools statewide, the savings is $1.5 billion.

 As we continue to witness the devastating impact that the cycle of declining enrollment and increased tuition has had on our schools and the families they serve, we refuse to accept arguments against the BOAST proposal claiming our state cannot afford – even in the future – to assist the families who could benefit from the program.

-In the 2007-08 school year in Pennsylvania—the first state to pass an education tax credit aimed at corporations—44,000 children across the state benefitted from the scholarships generated by the tax credit and countless numbers of children in public schools benefited from innovative programs that would have likely have gone unfunded.
+In the 2007-08 school year in Pennsylvania – the first state to pass an education tax credit aimed at corporations – 44,000 children across the state benefited from the scholarships generated by the tax credit and countless numbers of children in public schools benefited from innovative programs that would have likely gone unfunded.
 While Del.
-Hixson makes excuses for why Maryland cannot afford even a pilot program or one with no funds at all attached to it, our neighbors to the north manage to set aside $44,666,667 million annually for scholarship organizations, $22,333,333 million for innovative educational improvement programs in public schools and $8,000,000 for a separate pre-kindergarten scholarship program.
+Hixson makes excuses for why Maryland cannot afford even a pilot program or one with no funds at all attached to it, our neighbors to the north manage to set aside $44.6 million annually for scholarship organizations, $22.3 million for innovative educational improvement programs in public schools and $8 million for a separate pre-kindergarten scholarship program.

 I hope Del.
 Hixson and her colleagues in the General Assembly are listening.
 The delay in providing much needed financial relief to our schools and the needy children who attend them by not authorizing the program this year is inexcusable.
 For one more year, they are slamming a door we are desperately trying to keep open for struggling, taxpaying families who see a quality education as a lifeline for their children.